tonocp/Indecision_API/README.md

 In this project you can make a question and show the result from this API --> [YesNo](https://yesno.wtf/).

-Also I used [JEST](https://jestjs.io/es-ES/) to learn the basics of Vue Unit Testing.
+I also used [JEST](https://jestjs.io/es-ES/) to learn the basics of Vue Unit Testing with Snapshots, Spies and Mocks.

 It was simple but funny! :)